luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 ![AI overlaid on the RAW (uint16) Depth Map](https://i.imgur.com/AjH1T2l.jpg)

-So the above techniques are what we call 'monocular neural inference fused with stereo disparity depth', which works well for objects, particularly bigger objects (like people, faces, etc.).
+So this 'monocular neural inference fused with stereo disparity depth' technique works well for objects, particularly bigger objects (like people, faces, etc.).

+### Stereo Neural Inference

 Below we'll use another technique, which we dub 'stereo neural inference' (or 'Stereo AI') which works well for smaller objects and also pixel-point features like facial landmarks and pose-estimator results, etc.

 ![Stereo Neural inference mode](https://i.imgur.com/mKuzWI6.png)